Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Use #if instead of ifx  (see for_expansion_version3B.jai) so that you get 2 different compiled versions, one for the for, and one for the reversed for (<).
 How many compiled versions do you have when using if instead of #ifx?

+See also [Named Custom for Expansion](https://jai.community/docs?topic=176) for an example of a for_expansion for a Tree structure.

 ## 26.8 The #modify directive
-The **#modify** directive can be used to insert some code between the header and body of a procedure or struct, to change the values of the polymorph variables, or to reject the polymorph for some types or combination of variables. #modify allows to inspect generic parameter types at compile-time.
+The **#modify** directive can be used to insert some code between the header and body of a procedure or struct, to change the values of the polymorph variables, or to reject the polymorph for some types or combination of variables. #modify allows to inspect generic parameter types.
 It is a block of code that is executed at compile-time each time a call to that procedure is resolved.
 1) the polymorph types (T, and so on) are resolved by matching.
 2) then the body of the #modify is run.
 In there, the value of T is not constant; it can be changed to whatever you want.
 3) then #modify returns a bool value: